Kim Kardashian’s Skims is now worth $4bn

 Over the last year, he said that 11 million people have joined waiting lists to buy the brand’s most popular items, which regularly sell out.

-Skims bestseller products include its viral “seamless sculpt bodysuit”, which comes with extra compression at the core and waist areas to create a “figure-enhancing” look.
+Skims’ bestseller products include its viral “seamless sculpt bodysuit”, which comes with extra compression at the core and waist areas to create a “figure-enhancing” look.
 The product description says the bodysuit will “flatter your bust, and rounded butt pockets for a lifted look”.

 Another bestseller is the “soft lounge long slip dress”, a basic maxi slip dress with a body-hugging fit.